thomasgmg/Notes/CoolThingsOnTheTerminal.md

 - boxes (e.g. echo "Hello!" | boxes -d stone (or cat/dog instead of stone etc..))
 - nyancat
 - tty-clock
+- aafire (sudo apt install libaa-bin)
+- jp2a ~/path/to/your/image (or e.g. jp2a --colors ~/path/to/your/image)

 ## Other fun stuff:
 - cool-retro-term / cool-retro-term --fullscreen (mimics old CRT monitors)